nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

    Alternatively, if you want to build each documentation set separately, complete the following steps:

    a.
-Run ninja to build the Kconfig documentation:
+Run ninja to build the configuration reference documentation:

       .. code-block:: console

-         ninja kconfig-html
+         ninja config-html

    #.
 Run ninja to build the Zephyr documentation: